-- 5A.5.1 An appellant may at any time file and serve a notice of discontinuance of appeal and upon its being filed the appeal shall be abandoned. - 5A.5.2 A notice of discontinuance filed under Rule 5A.5.1 by one of several appellants shall not affect any other appellant in the appeal. - 5A.5.3 A party filing a notice of discontinuance under Rule 5A.5.1 shall be liable to pay the costs of the other party or parties occasioned by his appeal.
+- 5A.5.1 An appellant may at any time file and serve a notice of discontinuance of appeal in the prescribed form and upon its being filed the appeal shall be abandoned. - 5A.5.2 A notice of discontinuance filed under Rule 5A.5.1 by one of several appellants shall not affect any other appellant in the appeal. - 5A.5.3 A party filing a notice of discontinuance under Rule 5A.5.1 shall be liable to pay the costs of the other party or parties occasioned by the appeal.